- Who Can Submit?

 - Visual Essay/Creative Project, no larger than 7.5 x 10 inches per page.
 Format: .jpg or .pdf

 Note that content and formats are flexible, so please feel free to contact us with questions at firstname.lastname@example.org.

 - How did your work with your agency illuminate or highlight what you are learning in your class or major?

-- What organization did you work with?
-What is the mission of the organization you worked with?
-What are they doing to carry out that mission?
-What kind of barriers exist to their carrying out their mission?
+- What community group or organization did you work with?
+What is the purpose of their work?
+What are they doing to carry out that purpose?
+What kind of barriers exist to carrying out their purpose?